 Though all cases vary and none is predictive, Aaron's experience includes:

 • Greenberg v.
-Lehocky, No. 22-1733 (3d Cir.) (pending): Represented Pennsylvania Supreme Court Disciplinary Board in defending attorney antidiscrimination rule against First Amendment and due process challenge.
+Lehocky, 81 F.4th 376 (3d Cir.
+2023): Successfully represented Pennsylvania Supreme Court Disciplinary Board in obtaining dismissal for lack of standing of First Amendment and due process challenge to attorney antidiscrimination rule.

 • Concepcion v.
 United States, 142 S. Ct.
 2389 (2022): Represented criminal defendant pro bono in the U.S. Supreme Court and prevailed 5-4, winning ruling that district courts may consider intervening changes of law and fact in resentencing crack-cocaine offenders under the First Step Act.